34 Most Common SoapUI Interview Questions and Answers

 Q #3.
 What are the communication channels available for a web service?

-In general, web service is combined with the following protocols.
+In general, web services are combined with the following protocols.
 They are,

 • HTTP / POST